 John Danaher continues where he left off by covering the head and hips here. he has two iron rules that concern these bodyparts which all but guarantee an armbar finish.
 All you need to do is listen and abide by them.
 Next, you get the inside information on how to hit a 3 quarter armbar and even transition into the belly down armbar.

 The rest of this volume of the Juji Gatame John Danaher DVD instructional covers the subject of entries.
 As you probably remember, this is a throwback to phase one of the control armbar.
 Since we’re already a past halfway of this instructional, the system begins to get an outline and make sense.
 The seated entry into the armbar is something Danaher values a lot.
 This is apparent by the fact that he dedicates well over half the volume to it. in fact, there are 7 chapters that cover progressive and different entries into the bottom armbar from the seated position

 DVD 6 – Top Position Juji Gatame

 The sixth part of this instructional is the first of the top position volumes.
 In it, Danaher switches his attention to the top position armbar.
 After the bottom none, this is the second major arm baring position in Jiu-Jitsu.
 What should you really pay attention to in this volume?
 Well, the second chapter about the ratchet concept is a great one to start with.

 There’s another law of armbars here in the form of the elbow and shoulder line.
 Along with the head and hips rule, this is an unbreakable iron principle.
 It makes the top position armbar make sense even before John demonstrates it entirely.
-The mount setup follows, which is one of the best ways to get a control armbar.
+The mounting setup follows, which is one of the best ways to get a control armbar.
 Plenty of details here, but one stands out above all others – the shoulder wedge.
 You might remember Gordon Ryan doing it at EBI 14.
 To wrap the volume up, John goes over everything again, helping you put everything together.